gregoriB/minimalist_coding_blog_generator/README.md

 I'll accept contributions to fix bugs, but new unplanned features may be rejected on the grounds that the blog site is supposed to be very minimal.
 Personally, if I ever need to scale this up to something that is not so minimal, I'll fork it and go from there.

-Please run the prettier script before submitting a pull request.
+Also please remember to run the prettier script before submitting a pull request.

 [//]: #